 Building a brighter future

-Our vision of building an innovative, efficient, informed, inclusive and connected school network for today's student.
+Our vision for building an innovative, efficient, informed, inclusive and connected school network for today's student.

 This is our opportunity to forge a clearer path and build a brighter future.
 With the Schools Digital Strategy (SDS), our schools will be empowered to determine their own digital future and be supported with the digital skills and tools they need to succeed.